aroblesgalit/Homework1/README.md

-# 01 HTML CSS Git: Code Refactor
+# 01 Marketing SEO Refactor
+> Refactor of a Marketing page to be more SEO friendly

+This was a homework assignment where we refactored the HTML/CSS of a marketing website.

 ## User Story